BORDER PATROL

 Night Guard Recruitment Day was a participatory performance in which guests were invited to step into a day in the life of a museum night guard on occasion of the closing of THE WE.
 THE YOU.
 THE US.
 Mimicking recruitment events sponsored by The Museum, Ho led visitors through a series of tasks related to the exhibition that included hiring, working, and resigning--duties typically assigned to a night security guard.
 This participatory performance references cult religions and a sense of belonging.
 It is an exploration of the purposeless purposes and the forced engagement towards hierarchy.

-Image by Oliver Ho
+Image by olivier

 THE WE.
 THE YOU.
 THE US